How to Ferment Vegetables: A Beginner’s Guide

 Lids

-They sell fermentation lids that allow the gasses to escape from the jar without letting outside air into the jar.
-I personally have never used these, even though I do actually own a few.
+They sell fermentation lids that allow the gases to escape from the jar without letting outside air into it.
+I have never used these, even though I do own a few.

-I instead almost always use simple plastic mason jar lids.
-These work just fine for me.
-But one of these days I will probably give the fermentation lids a try.
+I instead almost always use simple plastic mason jar lids, which work just fine for me.
+But one of these days, I will probably give the fermentation lids a try.

 And who knows?
 I might end up loving them.
-But for now, the plastic lids work perfectly fine for me so that is what I will continue to use.
+But for now, the plastic lids work perfectly fine for me, so I will continue to use them.

 You can use whatever type of lid you want.
-Like I mentioned earlier when it comes to making ferments so much depends on personal preference.
+As I mentioned earlier, so much depends on personal preference when it comes to making ferments.

-But you will definitely need a lid to keep foreign objects and bugs out of your jar while it is fermenting and to also seal your jar while it is being stored.
-The type of you lid you choose is up to you.
+But you will definitely need a lid to keep foreign objects and bugs out of your jar while it is fermenting and to seal it while it is being stored.
+The type of lid you choose is up to you.

 Fermentation Weights

 Fermentation weights are designed to completely submerge the vegetables under the saltwater brine (more about the saltwater brine below).
-You never want your vegetables to get exposed to air while fermenting.
-This can cause mold and other nasty bacteria to grow.
+You never want your vegetables exposed to air while fermenting, as this can cause mold and other nasty bacteria to grow.

-In order for the fermentation to be successful the vegetables have to stay under the brine.
+For the fermentation to be successful, the vegetables must stay under the brine.

 You can usually pack carrots super tightly into the jar so that they are unable to break free to the surface of the brine.
 But this doesn’t always work as planned.